 - Newspapers Peru’s government-leaning El Comercio (www.elcomercioperu.com.pe) is the leading daily.
 There’s also the slightly left-of-center La República (www.elcomercioperu.com.pe) and the Peruvian Times (www.peruviantimes.com) and Peru this Week (www.peruthisweek.com) in English.

-- Internet resources Helpful online resources in English are expatperu.com and www.theperuguide.com.
+- Internet resources Helpful online resource for expats in English is expatperu.com.

-- Magazines The most well-known political and cultural weekly is Caretas (www.caretas.com.pe), while Etiqueta Negra (etiquetanegra.com.pe) focuses on culture.
+- Magazines Etiqueta Negra (etiquetanegra.com.pe) focuses on culture.
 A good bilingual travel publication is the monthly Rumbos (www.rumbosdelperu.com).

 - TV Cable and satellite TV are widely available for a fix of CNN or even Japanese news.

-ATMs widely available in larger cities and towns.
-Credit cards accepted widely.
-Traveler’s checks not widely accepted.
+ATMs widely available in larger towns and cities.
+Credit cards accepted in most establishments.

 A Note about Prices